eddmann/eddmann.github.io/_posts/2018/2018-06-11-mince-pie-challenge-designing-the-restful-api-with-raml.md

               }
 ```

-If the rating does not meet the requirements we return a sufficient error to the client, else we signify success based on the returned HTTP status code.
+If the rating does not meet the requirements, we return a sufficient error to the client, else we signify success based on the returned HTTP status code.

-### Exploring the API
+## Exploring the API

-We are now able to experiment with this API, using proposed user-stories and exploring how the state transitions work.
+We are now able to experiment with this API, using proposed user stories and exploring how the state transitions work.
 There are many [different](https://github.com/mulesoft/osprey) [tools](https://github.com/RePoChO/raml-mocker) available to bring this API to life, allowing you to handle mock service calls.

 I have found it beneficial to produce clear, easy-to-read documentation from the specification using [raml2html](https://github.com/raml2html/raml2html).